nikomatsakis/rustconf-2021/content/index.md

 # Rust 2021 Edition

-Rust's second edition.

-Editions let us make otherwise impossible changes.
+**Editions let us make otherwise impossible changes.**

 As always, we don't split the ecosystem:

-* Rust 2021 fully interoperate with Rust 2018 and Rust 2015.
+* Rust 2021 fully interoperates with Rust 2018 and Rust 2015.
 * Tooling handles the migration for you.

 ---

-# Rust 2021 Edition
+# Rust 2021 Edition: Highlights

 ## Enabling better format strings